Hemerocallis fulva, commonly known as Tiger Daylily

 But, there’s no reason you can’t break the clump down to single fans if you’re looking to fill a big area.
 You may have to wait a year to see new flowers, though.

 Not really a step, but very important: No matter how many divisions you choose, always leave a fan attached to the roots.
 Without it, the daylily won’t grow.

-Finally, replant your divisions 12′ to 18′ apart (remember, daylilies grow fast), adding compost or LeafGro to the soil.
-Build a small mound under your transplant and fan the daylily roots out into the soil.
+Finally, after dividing your daylilies, replant your divisions 12′ to 18′ apart (remember, these plants grow fast), adding compost or LeafGro to the soil.
+Then build a small mound under your transplant and fan the daylily roots out into the soil.
 Cut the foliage back to around 4 to 6 inches, water generously and look forward to next summer’s abundant new blooms!